bemasc/risav/draft-xu-ipsecme-risav.md

 4. RFC 6268 - Additional New ASN.1 Modules for the Cryptographic Message Syntax (CMS) and the Public Key Infrastructure Using X.509 (PKIX): https://www.rfc-editor.org/rfc/rfc6268
 -->

 These functions are achieved in two steps.
 First, each participating AS publishes a Signed Object {{!RFC6488}} in its RPKI Repository containing a `RISAVAnnouncement`.
-(This is the only change that RISAV makes in the RPKI.)
 The ASN.1 form of `RISAVAnnouncement` is as follows:

 ~~~ASN.1
 RPKI-RISAV-2023